TryGhost/Dawn/README.md

 # Dawn

-A clean, minimalist theme featuring a light and dark mode.
-Launch your online publications with flair.
+A highly functional ghost theme that adapts to the reader's preferences.
+Let them read, search, subscribe, navigate, and more with ease.
 Completely free and fully responsive, released under the MIT license.

 **Demo: https://dawn.ghost.io**